 - HUD Lead Abatement Guidance

-All projects that HCDD oversees must comply with the Uniform Relocation Assistance Act and Real Property Acquisition Policies of 1970 (URA).
-In cases where land acquisition, demolition, rehabilitation, and conversion of properties requires relocating or displacing residents, developers will need to comply with the URA.
+All federally funded projects administered by HCDD must comply with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (URA).
+The URA is applicable in cases where land acquisition, demotion, rehabilitation, and conversion of properties requires temporary relocation or permanent displacement of persons, businesses, farms, or non-profits.

 For information and resources about the URA, please refer to the following tables: